 - Built In FTP Server

-The My Cloud EX2 Ultra is just as easy to setup(Plug and Play) as the My Cloud but steps it up a level for small businesses and serious data protection with options like a dual drive raid array.
-This is the Network Storage you need if you want to make sure you never lose any of your precious files.
+The Western Digital My Cloud EX2 Ultra is just as easy to setup(Plug and Play) as the cheaper My Cloud, but this device steps it up a level for small businesses and serious data protection with options like a dual drive raid array.
+This is the network storage you need if you want to make sure you never lose any of your precious files.
 In other words, if you run a business or create content like video and music production.
+With interchangeable drives, you can keep one back up on a set of drives, swap them out for the second set of hard drives and keep another copy of the backup.

 What makes this business class and cost so much more?
 Several things but most importantly the dual hard drives in a raid array for mirrored file duplication and extra data protection.
 This means that if one drive malfunctions, the data is recoverable via the 2nd mirrored drive where it has been duplicated.
 Data redundancy is the key here for a business.
 So you never have to worry about a drive crashing and deleting all of your invaluable information.

-Bottom line though, this option allows for hot swapping, has a better CPU, more RAM, more processes, dual drive Raid 1 for true data protection, Active Directory Support for user permissions in a Windows AD environment, built in FTP server for external access and more.
+Bottom line, this option allows for hot swapping, has a better CPU, more RAM, more processes, dual drive Raid 1 for true data protection, Active Directory Support for user permissions in a Windows AD environment, built-in FTP server for external access and more.
 As someone who works with web design and clients, I just love the FTP option because it makes it easy for me to share large quantities of files over the internet with ease.

 Why Not Setup A Networked Computer For Storage?

-Most technically inclined people would argue it is cheaper and more cost effective to just setup a whole computer as an attached network storage machine if you need a lot of backup space.
+Most technically inclined people would argue it is cheaper and more cost-effective to just set up a whole dedicated computer as an attached network storage server if you need a lot of backup space.
 I would agree with this because if you really need a lot of storage and flexibility, the network server is the way to go.
-However this method is a lot more complex and not needed for 95% of home use situations.
+If you’re looking at 20 terabytes, it would be cheaper.
+Plus your inner nerd can do other things with this box because it has to always be on.
+However, this method is a lot more complex and not needed for 95% of home use situations.
 The other con is you have an extra desktop running at all times.
 The smaller NAS devices that attach to your router are nearly silent with one hard drive running instead of a whole separate computer system running at all times.
-Not to mention the power consumption savings with a smaller NAS compared to a desktop station.
+Another thing to consider is the power consumption savings with a smaller NAS compared to a desktop station.
 You really should only build a cheap office computer and throw a lot of extra storage into it if you are a pro at this type of stuff.
-Otherwise you’ll end up hiring a network consultant to get you going and there is no savings there.
+Otherwise, you’ll end up hiring a network consultant to get you going and there are no savings there.

 No matter what storage approach you take, you want to easily be able to transfer large files and folders over your network, back up your important data, movies, photos, music and random documents.
-That is what Western Digital has made possible for you with the My Cloud NAS Product line.
-However, I realize their are some people out there who will only buy Apple and would rather pay double for half.
-So this is the iThing those Apple faced zombies are buying.
-I know would not recommend it but it is surely what they like.
+That is what Western Digital has made possible for you with the My Cloud product line.
+It is a network-attached storage simplified.